jacobroufa/song-queue/README.md

 `/keys` returns an array of all the possible keys, including sharp and flat keys.

-`/scale/:key-:mode` returns an array `scale` with the notes of the requested scale, e.g. `/scale/ab-minor-pentatonic`, if available.
+`/scale/:key-:mode` returns an array named for the mode, with the notes of the requested scale, e.g. `/scale/ab-minor-pentatonic`, if available.
+If `:mode` is major or minor, the corresponding pentatonic scale is also returned.

 `/scales` returns an array of the available scales.